Voith: Voith Turbo

-Research & development
+Research and development

+Voith holds several thousand active patents worldwide.

-In fiscal 2021/2022, Voith invested a total €213 million in boosting productivity and the strategic alignment of the Voith Group.
-In the reporting period (2021/2022), the investment ratio as a proportion of revenue was 4,4% of the consolidated revenue (4,5% in previous year).
-Of the total R&D expenditure, €5 million was capitalized.
-At the same time, amortization of €9 million was recognized on capitalized development costs.
+In fiscal 2022/2023, Voith invested a total €232 million in boosting productivity and the strategic alignment of the Voith Group.
+In the reporting period (2022/2023), the investment ratio as a proportion of revenue was 4,2% of the consolidated revenue (4,4% in previous year).
+Of the total R&D expenditure, €3 million was capitalized.
+At the same time, amortization of €12 million was recognized on capitalized development costs.

 Voith's research and development activities have an international focus.
 The main R&D center is in Germany, but centers in America, Asia and the rest of Europe conduct specialized R&D projects in the respective Group Divisions.
 For example, the Tissue Innovation Center, which was established in São Paulo in 1994, was reopened in November 2011 following a major rebuild.
 In fiscal 2016/2017, Voith opened its own Voith Innovation Lab in Berlin to boost the process of innovation in the company.